Headers and Footers

 • From an external site e.g. the u3a national office.

 Once entered, the new item can be positioned, using the < > icons as required.
+Note a menu instance referring to a draft page cannot be positioned until the page is published.

 On completion ensure the changes are Saved.
 WordPress will confirm that the site has been updated.